Huegoxaga/notes/os/linux.md

   - `sudo -l` list commands that are available for the current user without using root password.
   - to enable sudo log, add `Defaults logfile=/var/log/sudulog` in sudoers, using `visudo`.
 - `useradd <newUsername>` create new user account and add the user to a new private group named as the username.
+  - `/etc/skel/` (skel is derived from the “skeleton”) is used as a home directory template for a new users, dot files with default setting can be placed here, so it can be used for all new users
   - `useradd -d <PathToNewHomeDir> <newUsername>` set customized path for user's home directory.
   - `-s /bin/bash` set bash as preferred shell for this user.
   - `--gid` or `-g` or `-G` will and user to a existing group rather than creating a new group which has the same name as the username by default.